 (15) Establish and operate electronic service facilities to provide services in accordance with this chapter.
-An electronic service facility that is not operated by personnel on the premises at which the electronic service facility is located is not a branch office for the purposes of section 26-2143, Idaho Code;
+An electronic service facility that is not operated by personnel on the premises at which the electronic service facility is located is not a branch office for the purposes of section 26-2143, Idaho Code.
+At least annually, a credit union that operates one (1) or more electronic service facilities shall provide the director with a report listing any electronic service facilities that it has put into service or taken out of service since the last such report;